knative/serving/README.md

 Any enterprise or cloud provider can adopt Knative components into their own systems and pass the benefits along to their customers.

-> *TODO: Add more about the operator experience here*

 **Contributors**